-The gestation period of humpback dolphins is believed to be between ten and twelve months.
+The gestation period of the dolphins is believed to be between ten and twelve months.
 The animals may not breed every year.
 They are thought to live for over forty years.

-Like other cetaceans (whales, dolphins, and porpoises), humpback dolphins use echolocation to help them find food.
-This process enables a dolphin to learn about objects in its environment in amazing detail.
+Like many other cetaceans (whales, dolphins, and porpoises), humpback dolphins use echolocation to help them find food.
+This process enables a cetacean to learn about objects in its environment in amazing detail.

 In echolocation, a dolphin first produces high frequency sound waves, most likely in its nasal passages.
 The structures that are believed to produce the sounds are known as phonic lips.
 The sound waves are sent through the fatty melon into the water.
 The melon acts as a focusing device for the sound.
 The sound waves bounce off an object in the water and return to the dolphin.
 They are received by the dolphin's jawbone and sent to its middle and inner ear.
 A message is then sent to the animal's brain, which is able to sense the object's location, size, shape, and other features from the sound information.

 Until quite recently, the most popular classification method for humpback dolphins was to divide the animals into two species—the Atlantic humpback dolphin, or Sousa teuszii, and the Indo-Pacific humpback dolphin, or Sousa chinensis.